chances/rct3-importer/RCT3 Importer/src/ovlmake/OvlCompiler ReadMe.txt

             name:           The name of the texture, this is matched against names given in ftx attribute of the geomobj node.
             image:          The path of the .bmp file that contains the image map for this texture.
 Images must be 8bpp, with a height and width that is a power of 2.
             alpha:          The path of the .bmp file that contains the alpha map for this texture.
 Can be left blank.
 Images must be 8bpp, with a height and width that is a power of 2.
 reference:  References a texture ovl.
-            path:           Gives the relative path to the texture ovl as seen from the final place of the ovl file, WITHOUT ".common.ovl".
+Gives the relative path to the texture ovl as seen from the final place of the ovl file, WITHOUT ".common.ovl".

 The above example illustrates an animation which rotates and raises the "TEST" mesh that can be found in c:\test.ase.